-Talk to Your Child's Pediatrician
+Talk with Your Child's Pediatrician

-If you are currently dealing with any of these issues or have additional questions, talk to your child's pediatrician.
+If you are currently dealing with any of these issues or have additional questions, talk with your child's pediatrician.
 He or she can work with you to distinguish age-appropriate and normal sexual behaviors from behaviors that are developmentally inappropriate or signal potential abuse.
 Asking for help simply means you want what is best for your child, and you will do whatever you can to help him or her succeed.

 Additional Information & Resources: